StudentLoans999/Python/DiscordBot.md

 Action 5 - Gave the Bot functionality by using a Python file I wrote

-Action 6 - Added custom custom features for the Bot like: Direct Messaging, Event Listeners, and Input Commands
+Action 6 - Added custom features for the Bot (Direct Messaging, Event Listeners, and Input Commands) which are then used in the minigames I created

+Action 7 - Created minigames

 Helpful Information - Resources used and steps taken to optimize and/or fix the Bot